Get

 While dogs eating coffee beans is never a good thing, how much of a problem it can be depends a lot on how much they eat and how big they are.

-Suppose you realize your dog has eaten any coffee beans.
-In that case, you’ll want to contact the Pet Poison Helpline and potentially your local veterinary ER for the next steps, as some side effects, such as vomiting, diarrhea, hyperactivity, muscle tremors, and neurological signs, may occur.
+Suppose you realize your dog ate some coffee beans, you’ll want to contact the Pet Poison Helpline and potentially your local veterinary ER for the next steps, as some side effects, such as vomiting, diarrhea, hyperactivity, muscle tremors, and neurological signs, may occur.
 Most dogs that eat coffee beans do recover, but they may need to be hospitalized for supportive care to do so.

 See Also: